Curriculum

 Implicit in this statement is the intent that all our children will have the opportunity to actively make music in a variety of different ways, be it alone or in collaboration, across a wide range of musical genres during the school week, whether in:

-• class music lessons with the school’s music specialist
+• class music lessons

-• in their normal classroom with their class teacher and support staff
+• in their normal classroom with their class teacher and support staff or

 It is also our intent that children should make music with children from other schools and/or other members of the community and professional musicians wherever possible.